|Nutrition Facts (per serving)|

 |Total Fat 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you need a quick oil-free and fat-free vegan salad dressing recipe, this one will likely become a favorite.
-While almost all salad dressing recipes use some kind of oil as a base, adding lots of fat as well as flavor, this one uses rice vinegar instead for a delicious, tangy, and fat-free dressing recipe you can use over and over again.
+Most salad dressing recipes use some kind of oil as a base, which adds lots of fat as well as flavor.
+But this one is unique because it uses rice vinegar, instead, for a delicious, tangy, and fat-free dressing recipe you can make over and over again.

-So, how does it taste?
-It's a little bit tangy from the Dijon and the rice vinegar, but the rice vinegar also adds a little bit of sweetness.
-If you're used to creamy and heavy salad dressings, such as ranch dressing, then you might not find this too satisfying, but, if you're used to lighter dressings such as Italian-style dressings or balsamic vinaigrette, this simple dressing makes a good substitute.
+This versatile dressing works well with lots of different salads.
+The flavor is a little bit tangy from the Dijon and vinegar, but the latter also adds a little bit of sweetness.
+If you're used to creamy and heavier-tasting salad dressings, such as blue cheese or ranch, a vinegar-based dressing may be a surprise.
+Consider this Dijon dressing if you prefer lighter styles such as Italian or balsamic vinaigrette; this simple one makes a good substitute.

-All of the ingredients in this recipe are vegetarian, vegan, and should also be suitable for anyone on a gluten-free or wheat-free diet.
+All of the ingredients in this recipe are vegan, and also suitable for anyone on a gluten-free or wheat-free diet.

 Gather the ingredients.